k0nsti/browser-stream-tar/README.md

 ## skip

-Skip some bytes from a buffer
+Skip some bytes from a buffer.

 ### Parameters